Taweilo/red_wine_quality_classification/README.md

 ```
 ├── Image
-│   ├── business value.jpg                        <- image used in the README.
+│   ├── 2.1 Data statistics.jpg                    <- data statistics summary used in the README
-│   ├── data statistics.jpg                       <- data statistics summary used in the README.
+│   ├── 2.2 Heatmap.jpg                            <- heatmap image used in the README
-│   ├── evaluation.jpg                            <- model summary table used in the README.
+│   ├── 2.3 Quality distribution.jpg               <- quality distribution image used in the README
-│   ├── heatmap.jpg                               <- heatmap image used in the README.
+│   ├── 5.1 Evaluation.jpg                         <- model summary table used in the README
-│   ├── quality distribution.jpg                  <- quality distribution image used in the README.
+│   ├── 6.1 Business value.jpg                     <- image used in the README
 │
 ├── LICENSE.txt                                   <- license
 ├── Red Wine Classification Project.ipynb         <- code